hiibolt/KnowledgeBase/pages/Proving Linearity.md

   This means that the inverse of a $2x2$ linear map commutes interchangeably with that function to create the identity matrix.

-  So what if the determinant is in fact zero
+  So what if the determinant is in fact zero?
+The answer is simple - the matrix is not invertible.